mdsimpson42/converse/_posts/2025-08-11-getting-help.md

 ---

 One of the questions I've been asked while giving [my mental health talk]({{site.baseurl}}/talks) is "where can I get support?"
-So, we've compiled a list of different options for who you can talk to.
+So, we've compiled a list of different possible options.
 Some of these resources are linked on our [resources page]({{site.baseurl}}/resources/tips), but I wanted to list them here and discuss my experiences with each of them.

+---

 As with a lot of things on this site, it should be noted that this is MY experience, yours may vary.

 ## Where to get support

+You may be able to access some forms of support through your employer, your doctor or other organisations.
 Some of the following focuses on academic institutions in the UK, which is where my experience lies.
 But many of these resources are available in other countries and institutions, they may have different names and provide different services, but hopefully this will give you a few possible starting points.